65usami/simple-udp-communicator/readme.md

 ```
 - `MAX_MBPS` : Maximum upload speeds of per seconds.
 - `DURATION_SEC_TIME` : Duration of upload time by seconds.
-- `PACKET_SIZE` : Packet size.
-It is detected from related packet header size.
+- `PACKET_SIZE` : This size is detected from related packet header size.

 ## License